 Also, it sounds like Trump is saying his dick is small.

-“Tiny D” isn’t a slam dunk, but it’s workable.
-And it’s a nice callback to Trump’s roots (i.e., assuring 2016 GOP primary voters that “there’s no problem” with his penis size).
+“Tiny D” isn’t a slam dunk, in my view, but it’s workable.
+And it is a nice callback to Trump’s roots (i.e., assuring 2016 GOP primary voters that “there’s no problem” with his penis size).

 Usage: This is another new possibility mentioned by Bloomberg.
 Trump hasn’t rolled it out publicly yet.

 Feedback: “DeEstablishment” clearly conveys Trump’s 2024 message that despite all his recent anti-woke posturing, DeSantis is just a “lackey of former House Speaker Paul Ryan.”
 But it feels like it was made up by political strategists, not by a man with Trump’s raw belittling talents.